 Use a QR Code reader on a mobile device to add this person as a contact:

-I am currently a Postdoctoral Researcher in Archaeology at Bournemouth University.
+I am currently a Lecturer in Archaeological Modelling at Bournemouth University.
 I am also co-founder and co-editor of the Journal of Skyscape Archaeology and Secretary of the European Society for Astronomy in Culture (SEAC).